-Clinical studies of injected adenosine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differor subjects aged of and over to determine whether they respond unretently from younger subjects.
+Clinical studies of injected adenosine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between elderly and younger patients.
-In general, adenosine in geriatric patients should be used with caution since this population may have a diminished cardiac function, nodal dysfunction, concomitant diseases or drug therapy that may after hemodynamic function and produce severe bradycardia or AV block.
+In general, adenosine in geriatric patients should be used with caution since this population may have a diminished cardiac function, nodal dysfunction, concomitant diseases or drug therapy that may alter hemodynamic function and produce severe bradycardia or AV block.